Keyclic/docs-en/technical.rst

 In the example above, the report has a state NEW and the possible actions on its state are *accept* and *refuse*.

-Actions on the state of a resource is made through the PATCH method, with the path and the new value.
+Actions on the state of a resource is made through the POST method, with the path and the new value.

 For example, to accept a report :

 .. code-block:: bash

-    PATCH /reports/{report}/state
+    POST /reports/{report}/workflow/transition

 .. code-block:: json